-- Connection to a spatial representation of the resource
+- Spatial representation of the forest resource

-Some examples of forest estate model applications include:
+Examples of forest estate model applications include: